domjarkey/concise/README.md

 ### `cmutate`

-`cmutate` performs the same role as `dplyr::mutate` but with the option of evaluating column definitions as iterative lambda functions.
+`cmutate` is equivalent to `dplyr`’s `mutate` but with the additional option of evaluating column definitions as a lambda function iterated on each row.

 This allows for the easy application of non-vectorised functions on a row-by-row basis.